youngerdaniel/chromeExtensions/dnsexport/readme.md

 ## How to Use

 1. Navigate to the **DNS Zone Editor** page in your cPanel account.
+You must be on the specific page for the domain you are working on or else this will not work.
 2. Click the extension icon in the Chrome toolbar to open the popup.
 3. Select a **TTL Setting** from the dropdown menu:
    - **Use Original TTL**: Retains the TTL values from the DNS records.